4Lang/4/README.md

 🍀 is an easy-to-use programming language made entirely of emojis.

-Pronounced "four," 🍀 aims to create a clear, understandable, and powerful programming language for both beginner and expert programmers. 🍀 makes use of emojis to create a universally understandable syntax.
+🍀 aims to create a clear, understandable, and powerful programming language.
+🍀 is for both beginner and expert programmers.
+🍀 makes use of emojis to create a universally understandable syntax.

+Beginnger programmer, ready for a first language?
+Novice programmer, want another language under your belt?
-Whether this is your first time coding, or you are an expert software engineer looking for something a little more powerful, you should try 🍀!
+Expert programmer, looking for something a little more powerful?
+Try 🍀.

-Right now, 🍀 is still a work in progress, so please help contribute!
+🍀 is still a work in progress, so please help contribute!

 ## Final Goals